matinrnz/PathPlanning/README.md

 Consider an e-commerce company has a distribution center, and the company would like all of the picking operations in the center to be performed by warehouse robots.
 In the context of e-commerce warehousing, “picking” is the task of gathering individual items from various locations in the warehouse in order to fulfill customer orders.
 We are trying to use Reinforcement Learning and Genetic Algorithm to optimize the path of the robot in a Distribution Center.
 The robot is trying to pick up the orders from the shelves and put them in the cart.
 The robot can move in four directions: `up, down, left, and right`.
+* Each order is only one item.
 * The robot can only move one step at a time.
-* The robot can only pick up one order at a time.
 * The agent can only pick up the order if it is in the same cell as the order.

 After picking the item from the shelves, the robot must bring the item to a specific location (starting point) within the warehouse where the items can be packaged for shipping.